lupyuen/lupyuen.github.io/src/app.md

 Right now we're working with the __Early Port of NuttX__ to Ox64 BL808 SBC.
 We can't access the File System in the microSD Card.

-TODO
+All we have: A File System that __lives in RAM__ and contains our NuttX Apps.
+That's our __Initial RAM Disk: initrd__.

+_How to load the Initial RAM Disk from microSD to RAM?_

+[__U-Boot Bootloader__](https://lupyuen.github.io/articles/linux#u-boot-bootloader-for-star64) will do it for us!
 Two ways we can load the Initial RAM Disk...

 1. Load the Initial RAM Disk from a __Separate File: initrd__ (similar to Star64)